 Markdown Paper is a CLI tool I created in order to write scientific papers in Markdown.
 The project originated from the need to typeset papers for school in LaTeX.
-However, since the syntax of LaTeX is a tad verbose (I would even call it ugly), I much prefer to write stuff in Markdown.
+However, since the syntax of LaTeX is a tad verbose, I much prefer to write stuff in Markdown.

 The following documentation has been reformatted, but the content is the same (for now).
 If you wish to view the original version, you can visit the Original Documentation

 Only designed to work on macOS, but should theoretically also work on Linux.

 - Open Terminal.app (inside Utilities)